Evidence based child therapy in O’Fallon MO

 Overall, child-centered play therapy is a safe and effective form of treatment for children and adolescents who have experienced trauma when conducted by a properly trained and qualified professional.

-Parent-child Therapy
+Parent-Child Therapy

 How can parents help?

-Teachers and play therapy
+Teachers and Play Therapy

 Happy Clients